Pleurotus ostreatus: Distribution and habitat

 The oyster mushroom is widespread in many temperate and subtropical forests throughout the world, although it is absent from the Pacific Northwest of North America, being replaced by P. pulmonarius and P. populinus.
 It is a saprotroph that acts as a primary decomposer of wood, especially deciduous trees, and beech trees in particular.
 It is a white-rot wood-decay fungus.

 The oyster mushroom can be found in many habitats, year round in the United Kingdom, while some related species (e.g. the branched oyster mushroom) grow only on trees.

 Ecology

-While this mushroom is often seen growing on dying hardwood trees, it only appears to be acting saprophytically, rather than parasitically.
+While this mushroom is often seen growing on dying hardwood trees, it appears to be saprophytic rather than parasitic.
 As the tree dies of other causes, P. ostreatus grows on the rapidly increasing mass of dead and dying wood.
 They actually benefit the forest by decomposing the dead wood, returning vital elements and minerals to the ecosystem in a form usable to other plants and organisms.
 Additionally, oyster mushrooms bioaccumulate lithium.

-Predatory behavior on nematodes has evolved independently in all major fungal lineages.
+All major lineages of the oyster mushroom are carnivorous.
+The mushroom's mycelia can kill and digest nematodes, which is believed to be a way in which the mushroom obtains nitrogen.
 P. ostreatus is one of at least 700 known nematophagous mushrooms.

-Its mycelia can kill and digest nematodes, which is believed to be a way in which the mushroom obtains nitrogen.
+This species is a favorite or even exclusive food of many pleasing fungus beetles (family Erotylidae).
+Species recorded from P.ostreatus include Dacne californica, D.quadrimaculata, and especially the breast-plated triplax Triplax thoracica and its cryptic species complex, consisting of T.californica, T.cuneata, T.dissimulator, T.errans, T.flavicollis, T.frosti, T.lacensis, T.mesosternalis, T.microgaster, T.puncticeps and T.wehrlei.
+Most members of the species complex seem to require Pleurotus, and in some cases P.ostreatus specifically, as larval food.